Install dependencies (Ubuntu/Debian example) sudo apt update sudo apt install build-essential git # Clone and build Harbour cd $XBASE_WORKSPACE git clone https://github.com/harbour/core.git harbour-core cd harbour-core make sudo make install # Verify installation hbmk2 --version

 # Install Homebrew (if not installed) /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" # Install dependencies brew install gcc git # Clone and build Harbour cd $XBASE_WORKSPACE git clone https://github.com/harbour/core.git harbour-core cd harbour-core make sudo make install # Verify installation hbmk2 --version

-xcode-select --install
+xcode-select --install if needed.

 Why Harbour?